michielappelman/workers-sso-auto-login/README.md

 Set the `ADMIN_HOSTNAME` environment variable in your Worker configuration to the hostname you'd like to use for the admin portal.

-Add routes for your applications and the admin portal in the Worker settings.
+Add routes for your legacy applications behind Cloudflare Access, and a Custom Domain for the admin portal in the Worker settings.
+See for more information, the Cloudflare Developer Documentation on [Worker Routes](https://developers.cloudflare.com/workers/configuration/routing/routes/).

 ### 4. Configure Cloudflare Access